Carey Barry

 You need to have a minimum of 2 biology lectures plus 1 biology lab and a minimum of 2 chemistry lectures plus 1 chemistry lab all with grades of solid B or better to satisfy the biology and chemistry prerequisite.
 Any combination of basic and upper-level biology or chemistry courses is acceptable.
 For example, if you took 5 biology lecture courses and earned grades below solid B in only 2 of them, you would still have 3 biology lectures with grades of solid B or better.
 Any combination of biology and chemistry courses (basic and upper level) taken at a regionally accredited 2-year or 4-year institution is fine.

-The Admissions Committee defines patient care experience as working one-on-one with patients.
+The Admissions Committee defines patient care experience as working directly with patients.
 Examples of patient care experience include, but are not limited to, taking vital signs, performing ECGs, drawing blood, changing bandages and dressings, splinting, casting, removing sutures, bathing and toileting, scribing, and mental health counseling.
 The job title of the position is not as important as the specific duties performed.
 Administrative work in a healthcare setting or caring for family members will not be considered.

 Patient care experience can be obtained through paid and/or volunteer experience.